prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 prysm.sh validator db migrate down --datadir=/path/to/folder
 ```

-Then, find the Prysm version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v4.1.0, then run the command `set=USE_PRYSM_VERSION=v4.1.0`.
+Then, find the Prysm version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as <PrysmVersion/> , then run the command <code>set USE_PRYSM_VERSION=<PrysmVersion/></code>.

 Then, restart it with the same command you used to start the process.
 The script will automatically use the release you specified.

 **Using Docker**

-To run a previous Prysm version with Docker, choose the release you want to run, such as v1.0.5.
+To run a previous Prysm version with Docker, choose the release you want to run, such as <PrysmVersion/>.

 Next, we recommend backing up any important important folders such as your beacon node data directory and the validator wallet is important.
 You can simply make copies of the directories and keep them safe in case the downgrade process goes wrong.